Willkie Farr & Gallagher: History

 Major clients during this period included insurance companies such as Metropolitan Life Insurance Company; New York Life; Equitable; Aetna; Connecticut General; John Hancock; and Prudential for which the firm represented for a number of industry private placements.

 Throughout the 1960s, Gallagher-lead Willkie was occupied with railroad reorganizations, setting the stage for the firm's emergence as a bankruptcy powerhouse.
 In 1968 the firm adopted its current name, Willkie Farr & Gallagher.
-From 1969 to 1995, Bob Hodes was the Chairman of the firm.
+From 1969 to 1995, Bob Hodes was the chairman of the firm.
 In 1977, Patricia S. Skigen became the firm's first female partner.
 That year, the firm moved to One Citicorp Center.

 The firm was long known for its representation of Major League Baseball.
-Former Willkie Farr partner Bowie Kuhn served as Commissioner of Baseball from 1969–1984.
+Former Willkie Farr partner Bowie Kuhn served as Commissioner of Baseball from 1969 to 1984.
 Willkie Farr represented Major League Baseball in the famous Curt Flood free agency/antitrust case in the United States Supreme Court in 1970, and successfully litigated famous cases such as the Pine Tar Game in 1983 as well as, later in the 1980s, against Pete Rose regarding the highly publicized gambling case.

 In 1993 Willkie suffered a precipitous drop in business when Shearson Lehman, which accounted for one-third of Willkie Farr billings, was sold to The Travelers Companies.
 The firm consequently adopted a policy that no client would account for more than five percent of its business.

-In 1994, corporate partner Nora Ann Wallace became the first female member of the firm's Executive Committee.
-Beginning in 1995, and for the next two decades, Mario Cuomo (the former 52nd Governor of New York, the Lieutenant Governor of New York, and the Secretary of State of New York) was of counsel at Willkie Farr.
+In 1994, corporate partner Nora Ann Wallace became the first female member of the firm's executive committee.
+Beginning in 1995, and for the next two decades, Mario Cuomo (the former 52nd Governor of New York) was of counsel at Willkie Farr.

 In 2003, carbon monoxide and smoke inhalation from a fire at a historic bed-and-breakfast in Charlottesville, Virginia, where members of the firm were staying on a recruiting trip, killed Willkie recruiting coordinators Trish Langlade and Billie Kelly.

 In 2007, Willkie announced a strategic alliance with Dickson Minto, a boutique law firm with offices in London and Edinburgh that specializes in private equity, with both continuing to operate independently of each other.
 Willkie was recognized in 2015 as being in 'Band 1' (the top ranking) on the national scale for its work in eight practice areas according to Chambers & Partners.